Domains of proper discontinuity on the boundary of Outer space: Introduction

 A satisfying translation of the subgroup theory into the $\Out(\FN)$ world, however, is still far from being achieved.
 In particular, it would be much desirable if some analogues of the above quoted results for convex-cocompact subgroups could be established.
 The aim of this paper is to provide a first step into this direction.
 In order to state our result we first provide some terminology; more detail will be given later.

-Teichm\"uller space and its Thurston boundary admit two independent translations into the $\Out(\FN)$ world: One candidate is Culler-Vogtmann's (compactified) Outer space $\CVNbar$, and the other one is the projectivized space of currents on $\FN$, which is also compact but, unlike $\CVNbar$, infinite dimensional.
-The group $\Out(\FN)$ acts on both spaces, and it is known that {\em atoroidal iwip} automorphisms (which are strong analogues of pseudo-Anosov mapping classes, see Definition \ref{defn:irr} and Remark \ref{rem:atoroidal-iwip} below) act on both spaces with North-South dynamics.
-For precise references and more details see sections \ref{sec:background} and \ref{sect:ns}.
+Teichm\"uller space and its Thurston boundary admit two independent translations into the $\Out(\FN)$ world: One candidate is Culler-Vogtmann's (compactified) Outer space $\CVNbar$, and the other one is the projectivized space of currents on $\FN$, which is also compact but (contrary to $\CVNbar$) infinite dimensional.
+The group $\Out(\FN)$ acts on both spaces, and it is known that {\em hyperbolic iwip} automorphisms (= strong analogues of pseudo-Anosov mapping classes, see Definition \ref{defn:irr} below) act on both spaces with North-South dynamics.
+For precise references and more details see section \ref{sec:background}.